 - Drink at least six to eight glasses of fluid a day, but avoid fizzy drinks as these can dehydrate you and make your poo hard.

-- Exercise helps to keep your poo moving along your bowel.
+- Exercise- keeping active helps to keep your poo moving through your bowel.

-- Girls!
-Wipe from the front to the back (vagina to bottom) to stop germs from spreading between them.
+- Girls should wipe from the front to the back (vagina to bottom) to stop germs from spreading

 - To wash your hands every time you have been to the toilet.